- Indonesia for Dummies: 5W+1H About the Country

 Jakarta, as the current capital, also gained their special status for the same reason.
 The last provinces with special autonomy are both Papua and West Papua.
 The two have been granted to manage the interests of the indigenous people on their native land.

-As you could see in the map above, Indonesia is an archipelago with 17.508 islands in the country.
+As you could see on the map above, while you could only see the five biggest islands including Sumatra, Java, Borneo, Sulawesi, and Papua, Indonesia is actually an archipelago with no less than 17.508 islands in total.
 Mind you, Indonesia has a significant amount of territory in two of the top three largest islands in the world: New Guinea and Borneo.
+And many of the islands in Indonesia are worth visiting, from East Nusa Tenggara which has recently gained popularity with Flores and its surroundings, to the off-the-beaten-path island like Raja Ampat.

 The fact itself makes us the world’s largest archipelago country and the 14th largest country by land area with 1.904.569 square kilometers in total.